-What if we were floral stars in the sky, what kind of constellations would we make?
+What if we were stars in the sky, what kind of constellations would we make?

 Phenomenological research, for me, is like stargazing with human stories.
 Each of us carries stories that may seem like mere specks of dust in the dark night of human existence, but together in our glimmering starlight, these stories become meaningful constellations.